morriq/kubernetes-raspberry4b/README.md

 ansible-playbook -i inventory-k3s.yml cluster.yml
 ```

 It will fail due to executing commands without waiting on installing some helm charts. **Run it again**.
-In futhure I should address it in playbooks.
+In future I should address it in playbooks.

 ### Elasticsearch policies